Health and Physical Education

 Years 9 and 10

-Although HPE is an elective subject as part of the Pathways program, students must include HPE units in their subject selection.
+Although HPE is an elective, students must include HPE units in their subject selection.
 The more practical options include:

 • Racquet and bat sports (such as tennis, table tennis, badminton, cricket, golf, hockey and lacrosse)